2.8. Provisions, Contingent Liabilities, Contingent Assets and Commitments

 Created on conversion of Employee Stock Options Scheme , Preferential Warrants and Foreign currency convertible Bonds.
 It shall be utilised as per provisions of Companies Act 2013.

-Company suffered a significant fall in revenue and EBITDA and there was an urgent need to right size the debt levels.
+suffered a significant fall in revenue and EBITDA and there was an urgent need to right size the debt levels.
 At that time, the lenders of the Company chose to assign their respective debts in favour of Edelweiss Asset Reconstruction Company Limited (“EARC”).
-As of March 31,2024, 79.34% of Indian Rupee Debt of ' 322,625 Lakhs have been assigned in favour of EARC acting in its capacity as Trustee of EARC Trust-SC 338 vide assignment agreement executed in favour of EARC.
-The Company believed that once the assignment was completed, the debt would be restructured to sustainable levels in a timely manner and accordingly, the Company presented multiple Resolution Plans starting from April 2018 for consideration of lenders' consortium updating such plans from time to time after taking into account various developments in telecom sector.
+As of March 31, 2025, 79.34% of Indian Rupee Debt of ' 322,625 Lakhs have been assigned in favour of EARC acting in its capacity as Trustee of EARC Trust-SC 338 vide assignment agreement executed in favour of EARC.
+The Company believed that once the assignment was completed, the debt would be restructured to sustainable levels in a timely manner and accordingly, the Company presented multiple Resolution Plans starling from April 2018 for consideration of lenders' consortium updating such plans from time to time after taking into account various developments in telecom sector.
 However, for reasons best known to them, the said Resolution Plans submitted by the Company were never considered by the lenders and also few lenders elected not to assign their respective debts to EARC.

 (d) Additionally, ITSL, on the instruction of lenders of the Company, has realised ' 3,401 Lakhs by way of sale of pledged equity shares.
-The said amount is reduced from the Lenders' outstanding amount and considered as other equity towards contribution of promoter group Company considering invocation of their pledged shares by the lenders.
+The said amount is reduced from the Lenders' outstanding amount and considered as other equity towards contribution of promoter group company considering invocation of their pledged shares by the lenders.

 18.2 (a) (i) Specific Charge - Banks, Financial Institutions and Asset Reconstruction Trust of the erstwhile standalone

-Floor Price in each case at a fixed rate of exchange on conversion of ' 65.1386 to US$ 1.00 subject to certain adjustments as described in Terms and Conditions of Series B1 Bonds.
+at a fixed rate of exchange of ' 65.1386 to US$ 1.00 subject to certain adjustments as described in Terms and Conditions of Series B1 Bonds; Floor Price in each case at a fixed rate of exchange on conversion of ' 65.1386 to US $1.00 subject to certain adjustments as described in Terms and Conditions of Series B1 Bonds.

 b.
 The Series B1 Bonds do not bear any interest.